How the Air India plane came crashing to earth

 (CNN) — In the blue skies above western India, flight AI171 was struggling to gain altitude.

-The London-bound plane had barely left the runway at Ahmedabad airport before it was careening back to earth.
+The London-bound plane had barely left the runway at Ahmedabad airport on Thursday before it was careening back to earth.

-In a video, the aircraft is seen slowly sinking behind residential buildings, before a huge fireball blasts upward.
+In a video, the aircraft was seen slowly sinking behind residential buildings, before a huge fireball blast upward.

 Only one of the 242 people on board the Air India flight survived, according to the airline.
 In addition to those on board, people on the ground were killed when the plane crashed into the BJ Medical College and Hospital hostel.
-In total, at least 290 people are dead, a senior doctor at the Ahmedabad Civil Hospital told CNN.
+In total, at least 290 people had died, a senior doctor at the Ahmedabad Civil Hospital told CNN.

 A CNN analysis geolocating multiple social media videos and examining flight tracking data shows how the deadly incident unfolded.